kevin-mwangi-thiongo/Kevin-Mwangi-Thiongo/README.md

 Data Analyst
 ------------

-I am a data analyst who wants to learn more about machine languages.
+I am a data analyst who wants to learn more about computer programming langauges.

 * 🌍  I'm based in Nairobi.
 * ✉️  You can contact me at [sir.kevin.mwangi@gmail.com](mailto:sir.kevin.mwangi@gmail.com)
-* 🧠  I'm learning Programming
+* 🧠  I'm learning computer Programming
 * 🤝  I'm open to collaborating on Projects

 ### Skills